sensu/sensu-docs/content/sensu-core/1.8/migration.md

 `hooks` | See the section on [translating hooks](#translating-hooks).
 `dependencies`| Check dependencies are not available in Sensu Go.

-_PRO TIP: When using **token substitution** in Sensu Go and accessing labels or annotations that include `.` (for example: `sensio.io.json_attributes`), use the `index` function.
+_PRO TIP: When using **token substitution** in Sensu Go and accessing labels or annotations that include `.` (for example: `sensu.io.json_attributes`), use the `index` function.
 For example, `{{index .annotations "web_url"}}` substitutes the value of the `web_url` annotation; `{{index .annotations "production.ID"}}` substitutes the value of the `production.ID` annotation._

 #### Translating metric checks

 The Sensu 1.x `type: metric` attribute is no longer part of the Sensu Go check spec, so we’ll need to adjust it by hand.
 Sensu 1.x checks could be configured as `type: metric` which told Sensu to always handle the check regardless of the check status output.
 This allowed Sensu 1.x to process output metrics via a handler even when the check status was not in an alerting state.

-Sensu Go treats output metrics as first-class objects, allowing you to process check status as well as output metrics via different event pipelines.See the [guide to metric output][48] to update your metric checks with the `output_metric_handlers` and `output_metric_format` attributes.
+Sensu Go treats output metrics as first-class objects, allowing you to process check status as well as output metrics via different event pipelines.
+See the [guide to metric output][48] to update your metric checks with the `output_metric_handlers` and `output_metric_format` attributes.

 #### Translating proxy requests and proxy entities